Basis-Theory/docs/source/includes/detokenization/_transformations.md

 ## JSON Path

 Complex data is typically tokenized as a JSON object within a token's data.
-In order to facilitate transformations on this JSON data, arbitrary [JSON Path](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html) expressions can be applied to a token's data:
+In order to facilitate transformations on this JSON data, arbitrary [JSON Path](https://goessner.net/articles/JsonPath/) expressions ([proposed spec](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html)) can be applied to a token's data:
 `{{<tokenId> | <jsonPathExpression>}}`

 All standard JSON Path syntax is supported, provided that the expression resolves to a single value.